elliotjreed/code-katas/php/README.md

 ## Getting Started

-PHP 7.1 or above and Composer is expected to be installed on your system.
+PHP 7.1 or above and Composer are required to be installed on your system.

 ### Installing Composer